HeZhang1994/weibo-crawler/README.md

 2. Set `USER_URL` of target Sina Weibo user (see comments for obtaining this information).

-3. Set `PAGE_AMOUNT` the amount of pages for crawling, which is greater than 10% of the amount of user's Weibo posts.
+3. Set `PAGE_AMOUNT` (the amount of pages for crawling) to be greater than 10% of the amount of user's Weibo posts.

 4. Set `PATH_FOLDER` and `PATH_FILE_TXT` for saving Weibo data.